-We help organisations, regulators, insurers and their legal advisors with independent and objective advice by acting as an expert witness, preparing reports, liaising with other experts, giving evidence and being cross-examined in court.
+We help construction organisations, regulators, insurers and their legal advisors with independent and objective advice by acting as an expert witness in construction disputes and litigation.
+This can involve site visits, preparing notes/reports, liaising with other experts, giving evidence and being cross-examined in court.

 What we do

-We help litigants with independent and objective advice on construction safety / CDM and concrete infrastructure by:
+We help litigants with independent and objective advice on construction and structural safety / CDM and problems with concrete structures by:

 - Preparing briefing notes and formal reports – to provide an opinion on what has happened, what should have happened, what the significance is of any difference between the two and whether any difference caused the incident